 Crimes that disproportionately affect women include sexual violence—rape—and domestic violence.
 According to the 2016 National Crime Victimization Survey, it is estimated that only one in four rapes and sexual assaults (23.2%) were reported to the police, which makes the interpretation of data more challenging.

 Rape arrests in 2017 for Kenosha County (14.3%) and Racine County (31.7%) are lower than for the state of Wisconsin as a whole (43.7%).
 In 2017, 50 Kenosha County and 54 Racine County women and were documented as victims of rape.
 Racially, most rape victims and offenders were white; however black people were disproportionately represented as victims and offenders of rape from 2013 to 2017 comparative to the black populations of Kenosha County and Racine County.

-The perpetrators of rape in 2017 were exclusively male in Kenosha County and Racine County (one reported rape involved a female), with most offenders in their mid-thirties (30-39 years old), who knew (not family-related e.g., acquaintance, employee/employer, neighbor) their victim.
-Rape arrest rates in 2017 for Kenosha County (14.3%) and Racine County (31.7%) are lower than for the state of Wisconsin (43.7%).
+The perpetrators of rape in 2017 were exclusively male in Kenosha County and Racine County (one reported rape involved a female), with most offenders in their mid-thirties (30-39 years old), who knew their victims but were not related (e.g., acquaintance, employee/employer, neighbor.

 Peterson and her colleagues (2017) computed that the prevention of one female rape equates to an estimated lifetime social cost savings of 122,278 ($124,631 for males) after accounting for the criminal justice activities, lost work productivity, medical costs, among other costs.